theAlgorithmist/TSProgrammingTestProblems/README.md

 This makes a good discusion problem (i.e. how would you solve it and what are the tradeoffs) in terms of algorithm complexity vs. simplicity of implementation vs. optimizing for worst-case complexity and the probability that worst-case is ever realized in production.
 For example, how large are the strings expected to be in length?
 These are things I would expect a good candidate to be able to talk to without necessarily having to write complete, working code.

+### Folder: n/a

+Source: Email

+Problem: You are given eight coins, one of which is heavier than all the rest.
+You are also given a balance scale.
+What is the minimum number of weighings to identify the heavy coin?

+Solution: This question was supposedly asked during a phone interview for a UI developer.
+So much for the old days when we talked about the actual job that needed to be done :)

+As asked, the correct answer is one, but that requires 'getting lucky' on the first attempt.
+It is, however, the 'minimum' number.
+A better way to pose the question would be to ask what is the minimum number of weighings that guarantees the heavy coin will be found?
+A traditional divide-and-conquer approach would take three attempts since 8 = 2^3.
+This involves weighing two groups of four, then divide the heavier group into two groups of two, and then weight each coin in the heavier group of two.

+Think about atomic operations, i.e. number of coins that can be differentiated in a single weighing.
+Two is obvious.
+Three is also possible.
+Set one coin aside and weigh the other two.
+If one is heavier than the other, then the problem is solved.
+If they weigh out as equal, then the coin placed aside is the heavy one.
+So, either two or three coins can be resolved in a single weighing, provided we know in advance that the heavy coin is in that group.

+Now, 8 = 3 + 3 + 2.
+Start with two groups of three coins.
+If they weigh out equally, then the heavy coin is in the group of two.
+Result: Two weighings.
+If one of the two groups of three is heavier, then use the technique above on the heavier group of three.
+Result:  Two weighings.
+The correct answer is two.

+### Folder: shared

+Source: Email

+Problem: Write the code to compute the n-th row in the following progression

+               1
+             1   1
+           1   2   1
+         1   3   3   1
+      1   4   6   4   1
+    1   5  10   10  5   1

+Solution: OMG, now someone has latched onto Pascal's triangle as a programming test.
+This problem has a story associated with it that I find to be all too common.
+You can read the story and [my solution at the this blog post].

+In addition to symmetry about the 'middle', most people pick up on the forward recurrence relation, i.e. how to compute the inner values of the n-th row from those in row n-1.
+The key to the implementation in the Typescript Math Toolkit is the ability to recurse forward or backward, i.e. compute row n from row n-1 or row n-1 from row n.
+Since the most recently computed row is cached, this approach is optimized for successive requests for either the n-th row or the binomial coefficient (n k).

 ### Contributions